 All puppies are born with worms - regardless of how intensively their mother is wormed in the third trimester of pregnancy.
 We worm our puppies at 2, 5 and 7.5 weeks old with Panacur 10%.
 We suggest they are wormed again at 3, 4, 5 and 6 months old.
 After that, we suggest quarterly worming.

 If you want to do it yourself, you could use a product such as Drontal Plus - we believe it to be quite good.
 Beware of cheap over-the-counter products, they tend not to be very good.
 Alternatively, your vet can prescribe a good wormer and will usually weigh your dog and give you exactly the right dose which is handy.
 It is also an opportunity for the vet to see your dog and you can raise any questions or concerns.

 Whilst we are fortunate to have never had an issue with fleas, we do treat our puppies with Stronghold, purely as a precaution, when they are 6-7 weeks old.
 This is a spot-on treatment and covers fleas, ear mites, worms and a number of other parasites.

 Whether you continue to treat preventatively will really depend on where you live and walk, and if you have a problem.
 Stronghold can be sourced from your vet and covers just about everything except ticks.
-For ticks, you might want to consider using Frontline which can be purchased easily online.
+For ticks, you might want to consider using using Advantix which can also be sourced by your vet.